-Asian stocks plunge after bloodbath on Wall Street
+Global stocks plunge after Wall Street bloodbath

-The stunning rout in U.S. stocks has spread to Asia.
+The stunning rout in U.S. stocks has spread to global markets.

+European stocks were hit in early trade on Tuesday, with benchmark indexes in Paris and Frankfurt dropping 2.2%.
+London's FTSE 100 shed 2%.

-Japan's Nikkei index nosedived more than 6.5% on Tuesday, while Hong Kong's Hang Seng plummeted nearly 5%.
+Japan's Nikkei index nosedived 4.7%, while Hong Kong's Hang Seng suffered a loss of 5.1%.

 Those sharp falls came after a brutal trading session in U.S. markets on Monday.
 The Dow closed down 1,175 points, or 4.6%.
 It was by far the index's biggest ever point decline for a single trading day.

-And Wall Street looks set for another rough ride on Tuesday.
-Dow futures are currently pointing to a drop of more than 750 points, or 3.2%.
+And Wall Street looks set for another rocky ride on Tuesday.
+Dow futures were swinging wildly.

 Related: This is why the Dow is plunging